-- Increasing as-of-right permissions in Industrial zones that permit outside storage to expand viable and compatible truck parking solutions. - Leveraging surplus parking spaces on developed industrial properties to support economic growth and efficient goods movement. - Prioritizing permanent solutions over temporary sites, reducing variance/amendment applications and the illegal development of parking lots in unsupportive areas, minimizing conflicts with residential neighborhoods and agricultural lands
+- Increasing as-of-right permissions in Industrial zones to expand viable and compatible truck parking solutions. - Leveraging surplus parking spaces on developed industrial properties to support economic growth and efficient goods movement. - Prioritizing permanent solutions over temporary sites, reducing Variance / Amendment applications and the illegal development of parking lots in unsupportive areas, and minimizing conflicts with residential neighborhoods and agricultural lands.

-By expanding parking permissions and reducing the demand for illegal truck parking, these changes can alleviate the strain on enforcement resources and legal proceedings.
-This intervention will allow for cost savings and improved efficiency, enabling resources to be redirected to other critical matters while also reducing the need for minor variance and zoning by-law amendment applications.
+By expanding parking permissions and reducing the demand for illegal truck parking, these changes can alleviate the strain on enforcement resources and reduce legal proceedings.
+This intervention will allow for cost savings and improved efficiency, enabling resources to be redirected to other critical matters while also reducing the need for Minor Variance and Zoning By-law Amendment applications.

-Additional restrictions are recommended to alleviate the visual impact of outdoor storage of truck and trailers from street view.
-This includes a provision to not permit trucks and/or trailers to be parked or stored on vacant land, limiting the location of truck and trailer parking to the permitted areas to be used for outside storage, height restrictions and screening requirements.
+Provisions are recommended to alleviate the visual impact of outdoor storage of truck and trailers from street view.
+This includes not permitting trucks and/or trailers to be parked or stored on vacant land, limiting the location of truck and trailer parking to the permitted areas to be used for outside storage, height restrictions and screening requirements.

-The following language is proposed to be added to Section 30.10 of the Zoning By-law:
+The following language is proposed to be added to Section 30.10 of the Zoning By-law and will also be incorporated into the new Comprehensive Zoning By-law: